 Live participation is warmly encouraged, as there is a real richness in learning together and engaging in shared inquiry in real time.
 That said, the course is intentionally designed to support real lives.

-All live online group sessions and guided 1:1 audio teachings are recorded and made available for you to revisit, or to engage with in your own time if attending live isn’t possible on a given week.
-You’re welcome to move between live participation and recorded learning as needed across the seasons, without falling behind or needing to catch up.
+All live online integration sessions are recorded and made available for you to revisit, or to engage with in your own time if attending live isn’t possible on a given date.

-Our in-person gatherings are audio-recorded, as well, for future reference for all students and in case anyone is unable to attend a gathering due to unavoidable circumstances.
+Our guided 1:1 audio teachings and core teachings of our in-person gatherings are pre-recorded for future reference for all students and in case anyone is unable to attend a gathering due to unavoidable circumstances.

 Is there an opportunity to progress beyond the first year?

 Yes!
-Whilst continuing on is completely up to you, two further years of development are available after completing the first year of the course so you can continue to go deeper into your exploration of herbalism, health and your body.
+Whilst continuing on is completely up to you, two further years of development are available after completing the first year of the apprenticeship so you can continue to go deeper into your exploration of herbalism, health and your body.
 You can explore what the second and third years of the journey look like here and here.
 You can also download our full curriculum guide, which shares the details of the herbal learning journey we offer across all three years.

 Is this a certification/qualification course?

-This course and its successive years have intentionally not been designed as a formal qualification because we believe the wiser we become in ourselves, our homes and our communities, the more we are able to lift each other up to create a stronger society organically.
+This apprenticeship and its successive years have intentionally not been designed as a formal qualification because we believe the wiser we become in ourselves, our homes and our communities, the more we are able to lift each other up to create a stronger society organically.
 There are many brilliant clinical training courses available across the globe; however, not everyone wants to complete 500 clinic hours, conduct a research project and sit exams.
 Whilst not everyone wants to become a clinical herbalist, many do want to develop a high level of skill and knowledge for personal reasons - and that's the journey of empowerment we love to provide.
 Wondering if you need a qualification for how you'd like to work with the knowledge and skills you gain with us?
 Read more here.

 For any further questions, do feel free to contact us and ask.